 Eventually, the rapid changes of the plot also end up confusing if not exhausting.
 It seems that every major character in the film ends being possessed at some point – the effect is more like a game of musical chairs than films like Invasion of the Body Snatchers or Invaders from Mars, which end up progressively alienating through the accumulation of paranoid and unearthly mood.
 There are also plausibility holes – the parasite ends up killing every other person it is attached to except when it comes to the heroes – early on when taken over, Eric Thal seems to have a nervous breakdown but when it comes to the possession of Julie Warner and Donald Sutherland they are both cogent again in minutes.
 The father/son fight at the climax seems ineffectually tacked on – it is a weak wrap-up that fails to let the film go out on a suitably big dramatic punch.

-Other film adaptations of Robert A. Heinlein’s works include his co-writing Destination Moon (1950), based on his juvenile novel Rocketship Galileo (1947); co-writing the original Project Moon Base (1953); the animated tv mini-series Red Planet (1994) from Heinlein’s juvenile; Paul Verhoeven’s bludgeoning adaptation of Starship Troopers (1997); and the fine Predestination (2014) based on Heinlein’s classic time paradox short story All You Zombies (1959); and the Japanese adaptation of The Door Into Summer (2021).
+Other film adaptations of Robert A. Heinlein’s works include his co-writing Destination Moon (1950), based on his juvenile novel Rocketship Galileo (1947); co-writing the original Project Moon Base (1953); the animated tv mini-series Red Planet (1994) from Heinlein’s juvenile; Paul Verhoeven’s bludgeoning adaptation of Starship Troopers (1997); the fine Predestination (2014) based on Heinlein’s classic time paradox short story All You Zombies (1959); and the Japanese adaptation of The Door Into Summer (2021).

 Director Stuart Orme was a British television director who had previously made the fine dark children’s fantasy The Wolves of Willoughby Chase (1989) for cinematic release.
 The Puppet Masters was Stuart Orme’s first and only venture into the American theatrical mainstream.
 Almost all of Orme’s other work has been in British television.
 His other genre works have included:- the award-winning tv mini-series The Sculptress (1996) from the Minette Walters thriller; a tv mini-series adaptation of Arthur Conan Doyle’s The Lost World (2001); the mini-series The Last Train (1999) about a trainful of passengers who are cryogenically frozen; the children’s story adaptation Fungus the Bogeyman (2004); the serial killer thriller Cold Blood (2005-6) and its sequel Cold Blood: The Last Hurrah (2007) and the haunted submarine tv movie Ghostboat (2006).